Metaform/connector-fabric-manager/docs/developer/architecture/provisioning/orchestrator.design.md

 ## Resource Model: Orchestrations and Activities

 The `Orchestrator` is built on a resource model consisting of two types: an `OrchestrationDefinition` and an `ActivityDefinition`.
-An `OrchestrationDefinition` contains a collection of `Activities` that define the orchestration for a deployment.
+An `OrchestrationDefinition` contains a collection of `Activities` that define the workflow for an operation.
 The following is an example of an `OrchestrationDefinition`:

 ```json
 {